TheCodingLand/ConvertPDF-LBR/README.md

 Infrastructure is based on docker-compose :

--Frontend (web page in ReactJS)
+- Frontend (web page in ReactJS)
--Websocket (sends updates from redis to the webpage) -redis message queue : holds pending jobs, and events messages for UI -Upload Server : simple multer implementation for the file upload -Converted server : provides https access to the user's converted file -Workers : several PDF conversion servers (scaled to 10 instances by default)
+- Websocket (sends updates from redis to the webpage)
+- redis message queue : holds pending jobs, and events messages for UI
+- Upload Server : simple multer implementation for the file upload
+- Converted server : provides https access to the user's converted file
+- Workers : several PDF conversion servers (scaled to 10 instances by default)

 Prerequisites :
  - have a docker installation with docker-compose : https://docs.docker.com/